-A child or adolescent who experiences a catastrophic event may develop ongoing difficulties known as posttraumatic stress disorder (PTSD).
-The stressful or traumatic event involves a situation where someone’s life has been threatened or severe injury has occurred.
+A child or adolescent who experiences a catastrophic event may develop ongoing difficulties known as post-traumatic stress disorder (PTSD).
+The stressful or traumatic event involves a situation where one’s life has been threatened or severe injury has occurred.
 Examples include: being the victim or a witness of physical abuse, sexual abuse, violence in the home or in the community, automobile accidents, natural disasters (such as flood, fire, earthquakes), and being diagnosed with a life-threatening illness.
 A child’s risk of developing PTSD is related to the seriousness of the trauma, whether the trauma is repeated, the child’s proximity to the trauma, and his/her relationship to the victim(s).

 PTSD typically develops immediately after the trauma.
 In some cases, symptoms may not emerge until years have passed since the event.
 Additionally, a traumatic incident may cause mild PTSD symptoms in one individual while chronically debilitating another.
 Duration of symptoms also varies, with some people recovering from trauma naturally in the first 3 months, and others experiencing symptoms for months or years.